openSUSE/news-o-o/_posts/2010-02-09-opensuse-build-service-1-7-now-available.markdown

   * [A new attribute system](http://en.opensuse.org/Build_Service/Concepts/AttributeStorage) - A flexible system that stores information related to projects or packages.
 This gives a good overview and enables teams or individuals to use the openSUSE Build Service as database for their information.

-  * Faster build speeds â€“ The SAT Solver speeds up the dependency calculation by factor of 1,000, which means a package change submitted to the build service starts building in seconds instead of minutes.
+  * Faster build speeds – The SAT Solver speeds up the dependency calculation by factor of 1,000, which means a package change submitted to the build service starts building in seconds instead of minutes.

   * Customized branding - For local instances of the openSUSE Build Service, this release offers the ability to add custom branding and the Web user interface (UI) now supports individual themes.